 - Sexual violence — This order is meant to protect anyone who has been the victim of one incident of sexual battery; a lewd or lascivious act committed upon, or in the presence of, a person younger than 16; luring or enticing a child’s sexual performance; or any other forcible felony where a sexual act is committed or attempted.
 The victim or the parents of a minor victim have standing to file.

 In many instances, you could be targeted for a restraining order, limiting your ability to reside where you want, to come and go as you please and to see people who are dear to you, without any criminal charges ever being filed.
-Before you accept those restrictions, see a capable criminal defense attorney in Clermont, Inverness or Tavares.
+Before you accept those restrictions, see a dedicated restraining order attorney in Mount Dora.

 Protect your liberty and your good name.
 Talk to an experienced attorney who can defend your rights.
-Call Largey Law today at 352.508.1485 or contact us online to arrange a free consultation.
+Reach out to one of our offices today to arrange a free consultation with a Mount Dora restraining order lawyer.
 We maintain office locations in Tavares, Inverness and Clermont.
 Se habla español.